Progressive car insurance review and ratings 2024

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

-According to our rate analysis, Progressive is more expensive on average than two of its three largest competitors.
-And the insurer earned a grade of C from body shops for how well it handles the claims process for accident repairs.
+Our take: Progressive Insurance, the second-largest auto insurance company in the country, is more expensive on average than two of its three largest competitors.
+It is also rated highly for its usage-based insurance options and online shopping experience.
+The insurer earned a grade of C from body shops for how well it handles the claims process for accident repairs, on par with or better than other large insurers.
+However, according to J.D.
+Power, it ranks below average for customer claims satisfaction.

-When deciding on an insurer, says Lauren McKenzie, an A Plus Insurance broker/agent based in Sierra Vista, Arizona, “ensure the company is financially stable, has top-rated customer service, and offers affordable car insurance coverage with reputable claims handling.
+When deciding on an insurer, says Lauren McKenzie, an A Plus Insurance broker/agent based in Sierra Vista, Arizona, “ensure the company is financially stable, has top-rated customer service, and offers affordable coverage with reputable claims handling.
 Opting for the cheapest option without adequate research can lead to frustration, particularly with claim settlements.”

 Pros and cons of Progressive